Mario Blasich: Death

 In the night between 2 and 3 May 1945, while the last German troops abandoned the city that was captured by Yugoslav partisans, Blasich was killed in his home by Communist partisans.
-On 3 May 1945 and in the days immediately following his death, other separatist leaders, such as Joseph Sincich and Nevio Skull, were also murdered in the Fiume Autonomists purge.
+On 3 May 1945 and in the days immediately following his death, other separatist leaders, such as Giuseppe Sincich and Nevio Skull, were also murdered in the Fiume Autonomists purge.